robstoll/atrium/README.md

 <summary>:information_source: further assertion verbs...</summary>

-Atrium provides two further assertion verbs next to `expect` out of the box: `assert` and `assertThat` which you can import with `import ch.tutteli.atrium.verbs.assert`, `import ch.tutteli.atrium.verbs.assertThat` respectively.
+Atrium provides two further assertion verbs next to `expect` out of the box: `assert` and `assertThat` which you can import with `import ch.tutteli.atrium.api.verbs.assert`, `import ch.tutteli.atrium.api.verbs.assertThat` respectively.
 Yet, you can also [define your own assertion verbs](#use-own-assertion-verbs) if another is your favourite.
 <hr/>
 </details>